 - Completing random drug testing

-- Allowing random searches of your home and/or person.
+- Allowing random searches of your home

 - Performing community service